capitalch/trace/tracking.md

 # Working on
 1.1 Sale amount with GST error
-1.2 Journal, When ASSEt GST is not allowed.
+1.2 Journal, When ASSET GST is not allowed.
 Make it allowed for assets also 1.3 In vouchers, if part selected and its GSTIN available then display it 1.8 Convert sales and purchases to div and remove table, to make them more responsive 1.9 General ledger save as pdf, maybe download pdf as generic type in x-grid